tranquang2012/tournament-organizer/docs/TECHNICAL.md

 # Netcompany Tournament Organizer Tool — Technical document

 This is the technical handover for the **Netcompany Tournament Organizer Tool** (web).
 It is written for a receiving engineering team and for stakeholders who already know the capstone scope.
-It describes **the system as built**, and maps that back to [Netcompany_Capstone_Project_ScopeAndDelivevrable_Document.pdf](../Netcompany_Capstone_Project_ScopeAndDelivevrable_Document.pdf).

 Start with the root [README](../README.md) to run the project.
 Use this file to understand architecture, roles, APIs, data, and operations.

 ---